Darxoon/node-js-master-class-homework-assignment-1/readme.md

 ## Homework assignment #1

-If you don't know, what this is supposed to be:
+If you have no idea, what this is supposed to be:
  -> It's the homework assignment #1 for the Node.js master class (pirple.thinkific.com)

 --------------------------